How are my digital assets secured with iTrustCapital?

 Are my funds held in USD FDIC insured?

-iTrustCapital's third-party Custodian, M2 Trust Services, utilizes an FDIC-insured bank, to deposit its clients' USD.
+iTrustCapital's third-party Qualified Custodian, Fortress Trust, utilizes an FDIC-insured bank, Cross River Bank, to deposit its clients' USD.
 Deposit accounts are insured up to the maximum permitted by federal regulation.

 It must be noted that FDIC insurance applies to USD assets held by US FDIC-insured banks and is intended to protect depositor money in the event of a bank failure.
 It does not protect your money or assets from losses relating to your investment decisions or market conditions.